luciasalar/Analyzing-Social-Media-Data-for-Social-Science/README.md

 # Welcome to this tutorial!
-If you are from a social science background and want to learn programming and data science step by step, this is the right place :)
+If you are from a social science background and want to learn programming and data science step by step, this is the right place :)  Previous programming knowledge is not required.

 # Prerequisites
-Please make sure to install Python, Jupyter notebook, and Anaconda (optional) before the start of the workshop.
-Previous programming knowledge is not required.
+Please make sure to install Python, Jupyter notebook, Anaconda (optional) and the required packages before you come to the workshop.

 Setting up your environment
 ## Packages required: